ahaf138396/RoshdYar/README.md

 * Operational processes

 The README provides the high-level project overview; detailed technical documentation should be maintained separately where appropriate.

 ---

-## License

-License information should reflect the actual license selected for the Roshdyar repository and its components.

----